Chapter Twenty-Nine

 "Ha!
 Don't be silly!"

-I jump, hearing laughter and steps coming closer to the door.
+I jump, hearing laughter and steps coming closer towards the door.

 Flinging the sheet back on top of the painting, I rush to hide behind a pile of boxes.